Parent page: Configuration

-Each Altium NEXUS Server instance has its own dedicated Part Catalog.
-This is a managed local part catalog database, dedicated to the management and tracking of manufacturer parts and their associated supplier parts.
-The catalog is installed as a service (Part Catalog Service), provided through the Altium NEXUS Server platform, and works only with the Altium NEXUS Server.
+Each Enterprise Server Workspace has its own dedicated Part Catalog.
+This is a local part catalog database, dedicated to the management and tracking of manufacturer parts and their associated supplier parts.
+The catalog is installed as a service (Part Catalog Service), provided through the Enterprise Server and works only with the Workspace.

 The local Part Catalog stores items representative of actual Manufacturer Parts, along with one or more items representative of Supplier Parts – the incarnations of those Manufacturer Parts, as sold by the Suppliers/Vendors.
 Each Supplier Part is a reference to an item in a parts database – either the aggregate parts database of the Altium Parts Provider (which itself interfaces to, and gathers the parts from, enabled Suppliers), or a linked local parts database.

-Which Suppliers are actually used – a list of Approved Suppliers as it were – is managed by the Altium NEXUS Server.
-This list is configured through the NEXUS Server's browser-based interface.
-This facilitates centralized supply chain management, with designers across the entire organization using the same approved list of Suppliers, with which to source supply chain intelligence for parts used in their designs.
+Which Suppliers are actually used – a list of Approved Suppliers – is managed by the Workspace through the Part Providers page of its browser interface.
+This facilitates centralized supply chain management, with designers across the entire organization using the same approved list of Suppliers with which to source supply chain intelligence for parts used in their designs.

 Accessing Supply Chain Part Sources

-Supplier link data sources are added and configured in the Altium NEXUS Server through the Part Providers page (Admin – Part Providers).
+Supplier link data sources are added and configured in the Workspace through the Part Providers page (Admin - Part Providers) of its browser interface.

-- Custom Database Parts Provider – for situations where parts supply data needs to be accessed from a local database, such as a company’s internal parts database, the NEXUS Server's Custom Database Parts Provider feature offers interface connectivity for all common database systems (directly, or via an ODBC or OLE-DB interface).
-The connection can be established manually, through a nominated interface and connection string, or by using the NEXUS Server’s Connection Wizard.
+- Additional Customized Part Source – for situations where parts supply data needs to be accessed from a local database, such as a company’s internal parts database, the Workspace's Custom Database Parts Provider feature offers interface connectivity for all common database systems (directly, or via an ODBC or OLE-DB interface).
+The connection can be established manually, through a nominated interface and connection string, or by using the Workspace’s Connection Wizard.
 Any number of such connections can be defined.

 Configuring the Altium Parts Provider

-The configuration page for the default part source – the Altium Parts Provider.
+The configuration page for the Altium Parts Provider part source.

 Options to configure include the following:

 - Locations – enable which geographical regions the parts service will collate parts data from.
 While many suppliers are multi-regional, if a part is uniquely available in a specific location, it will only be listed if that region is enabled.
-Click the button to access the Locations dialog, from where you can specify which locations are to be used (enabled) and also change priority, so that search results from preferred locations are returned first.
+Click the button to access the Locations Settings window, from where you can specify which locations are to be used (enabled) and also change priority, so that search results from preferred locations are returned first.
+With any changes made, click the button.

 - Suppliers – enable which Suppliers to include when performing a supplier data search.
 Only part results from those Suppliers will be returned.
 By including more Suppliers for use with the feature, you are able to compare and shop for the best deals on the components required by your design.